 There’s plenty to see and do in Antigua that will keep you occupied for as long as you wish.
-Whether you’re visiting Antigua on a cruise ship, staying in a resort of visiting independently, your challenge will be what you want to do first!
+Whether you’re visiting Antigua on a cruise ship, staying in a resort or visiting independently, the challenge will be what you should do first!
 We explored Antigua independently basing ourselves north of St John’s for half of our stay, and then English Harbour for the second half of our stay.
 We used taxis and local buses in Antigua.
-We walked and to maximize the places we could get to we rented a car – which we seriously recommend on Antigua.
-Here’s our guide of what to do in Antigua.
+We walked and to maximize the places we could get to, we rented a car – which we seriously recommend on Antigua.
+Here’s our guide to the top things to do on Antigua.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER